edualm/SwiftyBinance/README.md

 Binance API for usage from within Swift.

-For now, only two API methods are implemented, which are used in the example.
+For now, only a handful of API methods are implemented.

 ## Requirements